greggigon/docker-hack-night/docs/6. clustering/README.md

 02b03ab31175        openshift/origin-pod:v0.4.1        "/pod"                 22 minutes ago      Up 22 minutes       0.0.0.0:6061->8080/tcp   k8s_POD.e3b5ea67_hello-openshift.default.api_61f07084-d24a-11e4-be9b-080027f89fba_f76dceca
 ```

-> *NOTE*: Above we first created a standalone Pod without a Replication Contoller, it would be better to create a Replication Contoller with a replica of 1.
+> *NOTE*: Above we first created a standalone Pod without a Replication Controller, it would be better to create a Replication Controller with a replica of 1.

 Now, try stopping one of the containers using the container ID from the command above:
 `$ docker stop cf8091f8693b`